Route Grade Votings

 Total votes cast 185

-10m.
-The clean-cut corner-crack is a VS with attitude, a route from the days when men were men!
+The clean-cut corner crack is a VS with attitude.
 With gear placed as high as possible, layback and jam with conviction and try not to pump out before the sanctuary of the horizontal break.
+A 'go for it' approach is a poor idea here.
 Move right a short distance and belly-flop over the top.
-For those who are not pumped a leftward exit is not much harder.
+For those who are not pumped senseless a direct exit is not much harder.

 Login to your ROCKFAX account to add your comments - Search for comments.